oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

     # getenforce
     enforcing
     ```
-  * 2. Install the SELinux devel package on the Worker nodes: `# dnf install selinux-policy-devel`
+  * 2. Install the SELinux `devel` package on the Worker nodes: `# dnf install selinux-policy-devel`
-  * 3. Create a file `rac-ocne.te` under `/var/opt` on the Worker nodes with the below content:
+  * 3. Create a file `rac-ocne.te` under `/var/opt` on the Worker nodes with the following:
     ```sh
     module rac-ocne 1.0;